Liburnians

-The Liburnian people, especially when were stationed in foreign land, identified themselves as "Liburnus" or "natione Liburnus", but the identity was also related to same-named administrative unit in Roman province of Illyricum, making the shared sense of ethnic and political identity prior to 1st century BCE a matter of debate among modern scholars.
-The surnames Liburnus, Liburna and personal names Liburnius and Liburnia aren't necessarily related to ethnic identity but rather Liburna, a type of ship, and name for carriers of chair, and server on royal court.
+The Liburnian people, especially when were stationed in foreign land, identified themselves as "Liburnus" or "natione Liburnus", but the identity was also related to same-named administrative unit in Roman province of Illyricum, making the shared sense of ethnic and political identity prior to the 1st century BCE a matter of debate among modern scholars.
+The surnames Liburnus, Liburna and personal names Liburnius and Liburnia are not necessarily related to ethnic identity but rather Liburna, which can refer to a specific type of ship, a name for carriers of chair, and servers in royal courts.

 History

 Classic age

 The first account of the Liburni comes from Hecataeus of Miletus (6th century BCE) and Strabo ("referring to the eighth century BCE").
 They reportedly were expelled from Korkyra by the Greeks, where Liburni previously expelled another Illyrian people Taulantii, during the period of foundation of Syracuse, Sicily.
 Appian also wrote that they possessed Epidamnus in Albania, but both accounts, although possibly anachronistic, don't seem impossible.
 They are probably a reflection of Illyrian southward migration during the Early Iron Age (c.
 1000 BCE).

 The fall of Liburnian domination in the Adriatic Sea and their final retreat to their ethnic region (Liburnia) were caused by the military and political activities of Dionysius the Elder of Syracuse (406 – 367 BC).
 The imperial power base of this Syracusan tyrant stemmed from a huge naval fleet of 300 tetreras and penteras.
 After he ended Carthaginian authority in Sicily, he turned against the Etruscans.
 He made use of the Celtic invasion of Italy, and the Celts became his allies in the Italian peninsula (386 - 385 BC).
 This alliance was crucial for his politics, then focusing on the Adriatic Sea, where the Liburnians still dominated.
 In light of this strategy, he established a few Syracusan colonies on the coasts of the Adriatic Sea: Adria at the mouth of Po river and Ancona at the western Adriatic coast, Issa on the outermost island of the central Adriatic archipelago (island of Vis) and others.
 Meanwhile, in 385-384 BC he helped colonists from the Greek island of Paros to establish Pharos (Starigrad) colony on the Liburnian island of Hvar, thus taking control of the important points and navigable routes in the southern, central and northern Adriatic.